exodusferret/bazzite-zone/README.md

 - Zotac-specific adjustments: [https://github.com/Reed-Schimmel/ZotacBazzite](https://github.com/Reed-Schimmel/ZotacBazzite)
 - Official Universal Blue image template: [https://github.com/ublue-os/image-template](https://github.com/ublue-os/image-template)

+## Disclaimer

+This project is provided as-is, without warranty of any kind, express or implied.
+Use it at your own risk.
+The authors and contributors accept no liability for hardware damage, data loss, failed updates, or any other issues resulting from the use, modification, or redistribution of this image or the included scripts.

 ## Features

 - Integrated OpenZotacZone drivers, baked into the image and automatically loaded on boot.